Sectarian behaviour is a plight in Scottish society.

 Most Old Firm matches create hatred, religious tension and intimidation which leads to other sectors of Society.

-Sectarianism is a huge social issue, in Scotland with many people having these old-fashioned views, there are many ways we could fix this problem;
+Sectarianism is a huge social issue, in Scotland with many people having these old-fashioned views – what could be done to fix this?

 The “Offensive Behaviour at Football and Threatening Communications (Scotland) Act 2012″, While this particular legislation aimed to address real sectarian problems, it was rushed through parliament in 2012 despite criticism from a wide range of lawmakers and politicians.